LoopKit/looptips/docs/how-to/overrides.md

 * In an older version of Loop (version 1.9), and for the *twiist* commercial system, the *Custom Preset* icon is used for the *Workout* feature which only enables the user to change the target and not the insulin sensitivity.

-*Loop* will indicate that an override target is active by showing a darker blue bar on the glucose chart showing the duration and location of the target.
+When an override target is active, the glucose chart will show a darker blue bar with the duration and level of the custom correction range.
+The light blue bar that normally shows the correction range is behind the dark blue bar.
+If the correction range is unmodified by the *Custom Preset*, you might just see the dark blue bar.

 You can set the value for the *Pre-meal* targets from the Correction Range area of Loop settings.
 Generally speaking, *pre-meal* targets are set to value(s) lower than your correction range.